Diffusion-based Frameworks for Unsupervised Speech Enhancement: Experiments and results

 \textbf{Diffusion-based vs. NMF-based noise prior.} In the matched scenario, learning the noise prior with a diffusion model and explicitly modeling the noise as a latent variable, as in \texttt{ParaDiffUSE-EN}, consistently outperforms \texttt{DiffUSEEN}.
 Both SI-SIR and SI-SAR of \texttt{ParaDiffUSE-EN} are improved compared to \texttt{DiffUSEEN} and the other unsupervised methods, and the same holds for the remaining metrics.
 For example, in the matched condition on WSJ0-QUT, \texttt{ParaDiffUSE-EN} achieves SI-SIR and SI-SAR scores of 21.54~dB and 8.90~dB, respectively, whereas \texttt{DiffUSEEN} attains 9.69~dB and 7.97~dB, and \texttt{UDiffSE+} 12.14~dB and 4.23~dB.
-Thus, in the matched scenario, \texttt{ParaDiffUSE-EN} is able to more effectively remove noise while introducing fewer artifacts than the unsupervised baselines.
-This supports the hypothesis that, at least in the matched setting and when noise is explicitly modeled as a latent variable, (pre-trained) diffusion-based noise priors are preferable to (untrained) NMF-based ones.
+Thus, in the matched scenario, \texttt{ParaDiffUSE-EN} is able to more effectively remove noise while introducing fewer artifacts than the unsupervised baselines, {which is also reflected in its high DNS-MOS score, indicating good overall quality.} This supports the hypothesis that, at least in the matched setting and when noise is explicitly modeled as a latent variable, (pre-trained) diffusion-based noise priors are preferable to (untrained) NMF-based ones.

 However, in the mismatched case, \texttt{DiffUSEEN} often outperforms \texttt{ParaDiffUSE-EN}.
 The comparison suggests that shifts in speech and noise distributions at test time more severely affect the model that relies on data-driven priors for both speech and noise.
 Consequently, \texttt{ParaDiffUSE-EN} exhibits weaker noise-removal performance in the mismatched scenario, as also reflected by its pronounced SI-SIR drop compared to \texttt{DiffUSEEN}.
 Since \texttt{ParaDiffUSE-EN} and \texttt{DiffUSEEN} mainly differ in how they model noise (the former uses a noise model pre-trained on noise data and kept frozen at inference, while the latter relies on NMF parameters learned during inference), we hypothesize that this inference-time adaptation provides greater robustness to \texttt{DiffUSEEN} under the considered mismatched conditions.
 Attempts to fine-tune the \texttt{ParaDiffUSE-EN} noise model during inference on each noisy utterance were inconclusive and are therefore not reported here.